There are two types of extensions:

 Companies that need more time to file 1099s, need to send the IRS form 8809 to apply for an extension.

 Companies must fill out the taxpayer information as requested and check the box for which type of form they need more time to file.
 There is no requirement to provide a reason.
 You can either mail in your Completed Form 8809 can be mailed or filed electronically through the IRS FIRE service.

 Once the new year begins, it’s a good practice to submit Form 8809 to the IRS as soon as a company knows it will need an extension.

 Companies that plan to file Form 1099-MISC reporting nonemployee compensation (NEC) payments in box 7, must request an extension no later than January 31.

 The due dates for filing Form 8809 are:

 The penalty depends on exactly how late the filing is.
 See the 1099 Filing Penalties and Fines guide.

 IRS Publication 1220 covers the guidelines around this type of extension in Section D. Companies must send a letter explaining why they need an extension by fax, the electronic FIRE system, or mail to the IRS.
-This must be sent before the due date for delivering forms to contractors (January 31, 2017).
+This must be sent before the due date for delivering forms to contractors (January 31 of the current tax year.)
 See the How to Request an Extension for Delivery to Recipients guide.

 $0.99 per payment